KushalRegmi61/gpt2-from-scratch/README.md

-# Building the LLM from Scratch
+# Building a GPT-2 124M LLM from Scratch

 ## Overview

-This repository provides a step-by-step implementation of the fundamental components that power Large Language Models (LLMs).
-The goal is to build each piece from scratch tokenization, embeddings, data pipelines, attention, and transformers  to gain a practical, bottom-up understanding of how modern LLMs work.

-LLMs are the backbone of today’s generative AI systems, enabling applications like chatbots, translation, summarization, and more.
-By reconstructing their components in code, this project bridges theory and practice for learners and practitioners.
+This repository provides a **step-by-step implementation of a GPT-2 124M model from scratch in PyTorch**.
+The model configuration is:

+* Vocabulary size: 50,257
+* Context length: 1,024 tokens
+* Embedding dimension: 768
+* Number of attention heads: 12
+* Number of transformer layers: 12
+* Dropout rate: 0.1
+* Query-Key-Value bias: False

+The project reconstructs all fundamental components—tokenization, embeddings, attention mechanisms, feedforward networks, residual connections, transformer blocks, and the training loop—to gain a **deep, practical understanding of GPT-style LLMs**.

+GPT-2 124M is a fully functional, manageable autoregressive transformer model.
+By building it from scratch, this project demonstrates **how embeddings, attention, normalization, and residuals interact** to generate coherent text.

+In addition to building the model, I plan to:

+* **Fine-tune the model for classification tasks**, e.g., sentiment analysis, topic classification, or grievance categorization.
+* **Perform instruction fine-tuning** using PEFT (Parameter-Efficient Fine-Tuning) techniques to adapt the model for instruction-following or task-specific behavior without full model retraining.

+This workflow bridges **foundational model engineering** with **practical downstream adaptation**, giving insight into both how LLMs are constructed and how they are specialized for real-world tasks.

+---

 ## Features Implemented